justin-napolitano/enter_my_car/index.md

 ---
 slug: github-enter-my-car
-title: Technical Analysis of Vehicle Entry Routine and Ergonomic Optimization
+title: Optimizing Car Entry Routine for Comfort and Efficiency
 repo: justin-napolitano/enter_my_car
 githubUrl: https://github.com/justin-napolitano/enter_my_car
 generatedAt: '2025-11-23T08:53:45.154012Z'
 source: github-auto
 summary: >-
-  Documentation and ergonomic evaluation of the physical routine for entering a personal vehicle, focusing on comfort and procedural consistency.
+  This project documents and analyzes the routine of entering a car to improve ergonomics and efficiency.
 tags:
   - ergonomics
   - personal-infra
   - routine-optimization
   - vehicle-entry
   - checklist
+  - workflow optimization
+  - routine analysis
+  - personal item management
+  - vehicle comfort
-seoPrimaryKeyword: vehicle entry routine
+seoPrimaryKeyword: car entry routine optimization
 seoSecondaryKeywords:
-  - ergonomic analysis
+  - ergonomic car entry
   - routine documentation
-  - personal item management
+  - vehicle workflow
+  - cognitive load reduction
+  - checklist development
 seoOptimized: true
 topicFamily: climbing
 topicFamilyConfidence: 0.9
 topicFamilyNotes: >-
   The post documents a physical routine involving vehicle entry with a focus on ergonomic optimization and comfort, aligning with the 'Climbing' family which includes ergonomic and physical comfort reflections and routines related to outdoor gear and activities.
 The post's example slug matches the example in the catalog and the suggested tags like 'ergonomics' fit well.
+kind: project
+id: github-enter-my-car
 ---

 # Enter My Car: A Technical Reflection on Routine and Ergonomics